I’ve realized in the last few days that I am my own problem.

 I love to learn and I love to explore and do new things but I have to admit that as of late the only thing I want to do it’s just curl up at home with a nice cup of tea and a good book.

 We just spent a week in St Louis for our kids Nationals Bible quiz tournament and it was so hot there!
 And I was so sick while we were there.
 And well I wish I could say I was graceful even in my suffering I just wasn’t.

 While we were away from home though even as I complained and wine my way through the week I noticed fangs I hadn’t noticed before.
 About myself and my husband.
 About our children.
 I noticed things that made me stop and really seek the Lord for our hearts.

 I used to love to travel.
 Once I had the idea to go somewhere there was no doubt but that was where I was headed.
-I would happen my Chevrolet tracker and drive to Indiana or down to Chicago.
-Now it is going to the grocery store 10 minutes away is a dreaded thing.
+I would hop into my Chevrolet tracker and drive to Indiana or down to Chicago.
+Now going to the grocery store only minutes away is a dreaded thing.

 I listen to my oldest son talk and sometimes I hear my anxieties and my obsessive need for perfection in him.
 He can do amazing things like winning two games at the Nationals Bible quiz competition last week and yet he can walk away from it telling himself that he failed.
 He gets that from his mom.